Tim Truzy has a small pack of happy and healthy rescued dogs.

 Adopting animals is always a worthwhile endeavor.
-If you visit a rescue or a shelter, these wonderful creatures can be persuasive, especially dogs.
-Research even shows that dogs have unique muscles in their eyes (the levator anguli oculi medialis muscle) that help them to deliver those notorious “puppy eyes.”
+When you visit a rescue shelter, the wonderful creatures you meet can be quite persuasive, especially dogs.
+Research shows that dogs have unique muscles in their eyes (the levator anguli oculi medialis muscle) that help them to deliver those notorious “puppy eyes.”

 Dogs don't perceive the world as humans do.
-Generally, dogs use smell as the primary sense.
+Generally, dogs use smell as their primary sense.
 In addition, most dog breeds use hearing as the secondary sense, with vision coming in third.
-By understanding these facts, we were able to determine immediately whether or not Rerun would like our family and home.
+By understanding these facts, we were able to determine immediately whether or not Rerun would be a good fit for our family and home.

 Things to Do Before Going to the Shelter

 There are some things you should consider doing before going to the shelter.
-Firstly, we took a towel and rubbed it on ourselves and our other dogs to get our scents blended in for Rerun to smell.
-By taking this step, we were prepared to judge if Rerun would become a part of our family.
+Primarily, we took a towel and rubbed it on ourselves and our other dogs to get our scents blended in for Rerun to smell.
+By taking this step, we were prepared to judge whether Rerun was comfortable around the various odors in our home.
 We were ecstatic when he repeatedly walked to the towel and sniffed it happily.
 He wanted to climb in our laps as we talked to him soothingly.

-These are important subjects to discuss with the workers, but understand that the animal shelter staff may not be able to answer all of your questions.
-Usually, employees and volunteers at the shelter will try to give you as much information as possible:
+These are important subjects to discuss with the staff at the shelter you visit.
+Understand the employees and volunteers may not be able to answer all of your questions.
+Usually, the staff at the shelter will try to give you as much information as possible.
+Some crucial things to ask when considering a potential pet, include:

 Social Background Questions

-- How does he or she get along with people?
+- How does the cat or dog get along with people?

-- How long has he or she been in the animal shelter?
+- How long has the rescued animal been in the shelter?

 Medical Background Questions